lorenzotomada/NS_continuation/tutorial.md

 My choice was to stick to the one presented in the `deal.II` tutorial [step 57](https://www.dealii.org/current/doxygen/deal.II/step_57.html), modifying it in order to make it compatible with execution using MPI.

-However, and similarly to the case of SIMPLE, since a direct solver is used for the $\tilde{A}$ matrix (specifically, PETSc MUMPs), there might be no advantages using parallelization.
+However, and similarly to the case of SIMPLE, since a direct solver is used for the $\tilde{A}= A+C(\boldsymbol{u})+\gamma B^TW^{-1}B$ matrix (specifically, PETSc MUMPs), there might be no advantages using parallelization.
 Also in this situation, the choice to use a direct solver (in line with what was done in step 57) stems from the difficulty to find good preconditioners for the system, as well as from the fact that for relatively small systems the performance gain using an iterative solver and MPI is often negligible, if present.

+---

+We remark, as explained in [the paper by Benzi et al.](https://epubs.siam.org/doi/epdf/10.1137/050646421), that that the value of $\gamma$ should be tuned in order to keep the new system close to the original one, while still avoiding issues arising for high values of $\gamma$, as this choice makes the system ill-conditioned.
+In general, the author suggest to choose $\gamma = O(1)$.
+In this project, the value of $\gamma$ was chosen to be $5.0$ by trial and error.

+The role of $\gamma$ was actually vital: for values of $\mu$ close to $1.1$, the GMRES solver often failed to converge if $\gamma$ had not been chosen properly.

+This stabilization technique has been proven to work well with direct solvers (as it is the case here), even though no clear answer has been provided regarding a preconditioner an iterative solver to be used in relation to the ratio $\displaystyle\frac{\mu}{\gamma}$.

 Since no other novelties with respect to step 57 are introduced, no further comments are provided on this topic, and we refer the interested reader to the aforementioned tutorial and the references therein.

-We remark, as explained in [the paper by Benzi et al.](https://epubs.siam.org/doi/epdf/10.1137/050646421), that the bigger the value of $\gamma$, the closer to the original system the new one is.
-However, issue might arise for high values of $\gamma$, as this choice makes the system ill-conditioned.
-In general, the author suggest to chose $\gamma = O(1)$.

-This stabilization technique has been proven to work well with direct solvers (as it is the case here), even though no clear answer has been provided regarding a preconditioner an iterative solver to be used in relation to the ratio $\frac{\mu}{\gamma}$.

 ```cpp
   class BlockSchurPreconditioner : public Subscriptor